 The proposed action would be conducted in the designated coastal zone of North Carolina.
 Pursuant to the Federal Coastal Zone Management Act of 1972, as amended (P.L.
-92-583), Federal activities are required to be consistent, to the maximum extent practicable, with the federally approved coastal management program of the State in which their activities will occur.
+92-583), Federal activities are required to be consistent, to the maximum extent practicable, with the federally-approved coastal management program of the State in which their activities will occur.
 The components of the proposed action have been evaluated and determined to be consistent with the North Carolina Coastal Management Program and local land use plans.
-Concurrence with this determination will be requested from the North Carolina Division of Coastal Management.
+Consistency Concurrence was obtained by letter dated September 7, 2016.